open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

   * `traceID`: Routes spans based on their `traceID`.
 Invalid for metrics.
   * `metric`: Routes metrics based on their metric name.
 Invalid for spans.
   * `streamID`: Routes metrics based on their datapoint streamID.
 That's the unique hash of all it's attributes, plus the attributes and identifying information of its resource, scope, and metric data
-* loadbalancing exporter supports set of standard [queuing, batching, retry and timeout settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md)
+* loadbalancing exporter supports set of standard [queuing, retry and timeout settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md), but they are disable by default to maintain compatibility

 Simple example